ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_microstrain_gq7.rst

       # We will fill in parameters here

-**Note:** The following sections will talk about each individual section and parameter we used to configure the GQ7.
+**Note:** The following sections will talk about each parameter we used to configure the GQ7.
 If you just want to get things up running, skip to :ref:`combine_configuration`

 2.1- Configure the main port
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The GQ7 has two ports that can be connected to your robot using either a USB or serial connection.
 For more information on the ports available on the GQ7, see the `Main/Aux <https://files.microstrain.com/GQ7+User+Manual/user_manual_content/specifications/Main_Aux.htm>`_ page of the manual.

-If using USB, you have the luxury of using the UDEV rules installed by the microstrain_inertial_driver, and can simply configure the following key
+If using USB, you have the luxury of using the UDEV rules installed by the ``microstrain_inertial_driver``, and can simply configure the following key:

 .. code-block:: yaml